 But why settle for drawers when you can have an entire set of cabinets under your bed?
 Bunk beds have evolved to be suitable for adults, coming in double and queen sizes, simply placed on top of an assortment of cabinets.
 So, tell your mum it is in fact grown up to have a bunk bed, so there.

 Vertical space is woefully underused in our culture.
 We’ve got a love of art that takes it all up, and that’s beautiful, but what is also beautiful is space.
 If you’ve got a bookcase taking up your floorspace, either swap that out for a floor-to-ceiling option or embrace wall shelves.
 With all your books above you, you’ll have room for your sofa or desk, making more space in your home.

 This is a useful tip for the kitchen, where people are hanging pots and pans, mugs and spices, and utensils ready for pulling out.

 Some things are simply too bulky to exist in the home realistically.
 They’ll take up an entire room, which will inevitably turn into a junk room, rather than a guest bedroom.
 We all have one.

 The bikes, the music equipment, the paddleboards, the Christmas decorations, and anything else you don’t use day-to-day can go into a storage unit.
 Safestore have stores across London with units that will keep the weather and the greedy fingers away from your things.
-Keep your key and access your unit whenever you need to and simply pop everything back when you’re done.
+Keep your key and access your self storage unit whenever you need to and simply pop everything back when you’re done.